-CDL Driver's Manual COPYRIGHT © 2005 AAMVA All Rights Reserved This material is based upon work supported by the Federal Motor Carrier Safety Administration under Cooperative Agreement No. DTFH61-97-X-00017.
-Any opinions, findings, conclusions or recommendations expressed in this publication are those of the Author(s) and do not necessarily reflect the view of the Federal Motor Carrier Safety Administration.
-COPYRIGHT © 2005 AAMVA.
-All rights reserved This material has been created for and provided to State Driver License Agencies (SDLAs) by AAMVA for the purpose of educating Driver License applicants (Commercial or Non-Commercial).
+CDL Driver's Manual COPYRIGHT © 2022 AAMVA All Rights Reserved

+This material is based upon work supported by the Federal Motor Carrier Safety Administration under grant funding.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the Author(s) and do not necessarily reflect the view of the Federal Motor Carrier Safety Administration.

+COPYRIGHT © 2025 AAMVA.
+All rights reserved.

+This material has been created for and provided to State Driver License Agencies (SDLAs) by the American Association of Motor Vehicle Administrators (AAMVA) solely for the purpose of educating and informing Driver License applicants (Commercial or Non-Commercial).
+It does not contemplate every possible situation a driver may encounter, nor is intended to be used for purposes other than those described above.
 Permission to reproduce, use, distribute or sell this material has been granted to SDLAs only.
 No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system without express written permission from the author / publisher.
-Any unauthorized reprint, use, distribution or sale of this material is prohibited.
+Any unauthorized reprint, use, distribution, or sale of this material is prohibited.

-Everyday Heroes Needed.
+Everyday Heroes Needed